Chasing Cascades: The Ultimate Dominican Republic Itinerary that includes Jarabacoa Waterfalls

 Beyond The Waterfalls: Jarabacoa’s Supporting Cast of Adventures

-While waterfalls headline any Dominican Republic itinerary that includes Jarabacoa, the surrounding area offers a supporting cast of adventures that would make even National Geographic expeditions jealous.
+While waterfalls headline any Dominican Republic itinerary that includes Jarabacoa, the surrounding area offers a supporting cast of adventures that would make even National Geographic expeditions jealous, especially when exploring all the things to do in Jarabacoa beyond the cascades.
 The Yaque del Norte River delivers Class II-III rapids perfect for white-water rafting excursions ($45-70 per person) that provide adrenaline rushes without requiring Olympic-level skills.
 Participants routinely describe the experience as “terrifying enough to be exciting, but not so scary I needed new underwear.”

 For those who prefer their adventures airborne, paragliding from mountain launch points ($80-100 for tandem flights) offers eagle-eye views of the valley that make smartphone panoramas look like sad approximations of the real thing.
 Mountain biking trails crisscross the region ($15-25 daily rentals), while horseback excursions to coffee plantations ($30-45 for half-day tours) provide cultural immersion alongside stunning scenery.